hsahmad112/CIT24_ProjectPorfolio3/README.md

 -
 ## Backend and DB
 -
+## DB
+-

 # Doing
 ## Frontend
 -
 ## Backend and DB
 -
+## DB
+-

 # Done
 ## Frontend
 -
-## Backend and DB
+## Backend
 - Create search for title and person

+## DB

 # Nice to have
+- Use salted and encrypted passwords in DB.
-- Lav en funktion i db og backend der kan hente distinct liste af types som frontend kan bruge i Navigation>Dropdown.Menu
+- Create a function in the db and backend that can retrieve a distinct list of types that the frontend can use in Navigation>Dropdown.Menu